andrewle8/twin-nvenc/README.md

 pip install -e .
 ```

-Requires Python 3.11+ and ffmpeg with NVENC support.
+Requires Python 3.11+, an NVIDIA GPU with NVENC support, and ffmpeg built with NVENC.
+AV1 encoding requires RTX 40-series or newer.

 ## Usage